SirTony/OpenTK.SkiaSharp/README.md

     Vsync = VSyncMode.On,
 };

+// create the window
 using var window = new MyWindow( gameWindowSettings, nativeWindowSettings );

+// you can use the render event instead inheriting the class window.RenderFrame += ( e, canvas ) =>
+{
+    // canvas.Clear( SKColors.CornflowerBlue );

+    // Draw something here
+};

+// run the main event loop
 window.Run();

-internal sealed class MyWindow : SKWindow
+// we can inherit SKWindow and override the OnRenderFrame method to draw on the canvas internal sealed class MyWindow : SKWindow
 {
     public MyWindow( GameWindowSettings gameWindowSettings, NativeWindowSettings nativeWindowSettings )